thu-tr/competitive-practice/README.md

 # competitive-practice

-Codes for various problems to practice for coding competitions
+Solution for various problems to practice for coding competitions